U.S. Open playoff 2022: The format, rules and holes played at The Country Club

 Finally, in 2018 officials followed the lead of pretty much every professional tour and adopted a new, shorter playoff format that would allow for the championship to (hopefully) wrap up on Sunday rather than carry over another day.

 “We know how important it is to everyone in the golf world to see play conclude on the Sunday of a major championship, and to award the trophy to the champion,” said Mike Davis, CEO of the USGA.
 “After receiving input from a variety of constituents, including players, fans, volunteers, officials and our broadcast partners, it clearly came across as something that everyone valued, and would benefit from.”

 However, the USGA doesn’t follow the PGA Tour in using sudden death to break the tie.
-Rather, a two-hole aggregate playoff is the format that will be used at Winged Foot should there be a tie on Sunday.
-The remaining competitors will play the 10th and 18th holes, and the lowest score wins the championship.
-If there is still a tie, then sudden death will be employed, playing the 10th, 11th and 18th in rotation until a winner is determined.
+Rather, a two-hole aggregate playoff is the format that will be used at Torrey Pines should there be a tie on Sunday.
+The two-hole aggregate playoff would begin on No. 7 then proceed to No. 18.
+If there’s still a tie, sudden-death golf would be on Nos.
+7, 8 and 18 until someone wins.

 The two-hole aggregate has yet to be used in the men’s Open, but was used at the 2018 U.S. Women’s Open, where Ariya Jutanugarn held off Hyo Joo Kim, and two weeks ago when Yuka Saso beat Nasa Hataoka at The Olympic Club.